Shadows of quantum machine learning: General shadow models

 On the other hand, note that the flipped model associated to $f_{\y}(\x)$ allows for a straightforward shadowing procedure.
 Indeed, by preparing $O(\y)$ and measuring it in the computational basis, one straightforwardly obtains $\y$ and can therefore classically compute the expectation value of any tensor product observable $\rho(\x)$ as specified by \cref{eq:grover-model}.
-We summarize our result in the following lemma:

-\begin{lem}[Not all Fourier shadowfiable] There exist shadowfiable models that are not efficiently Fourier-shadowfiable, i.e., for which a shadowing procedure based solely on the knowledge of their Fourier spectrum and on black-box queries can have a query complexity that is exponential in the input dimension. \end{lem}
+Therefore, we have shown that there exist shadowfiable models that are not efficiently Fourier-shadowfiable, i.e., for which a shadowing procedure based solely on the knowledge of their Fourier spectrum and on black-box queries has query complexity that is exponential in the input dimension.